schuhmc/gromosWoof/readme.md

 dog.guard(refresh_time=*seconds_to_refresh_status*)
 ```

-Run this script with: `python script.py`
+Run this script using: `python script.py`

 This will then try to connect to your remote host using ssh, goes through all directories in your basepath and tries to determine the status of your runs.
 A summary is displayed in the console and refreshed periodically.